-What is your proposed solution to the problem or opportunity discussed above? i.e. What are you seeking funding to do?
-You will be asked to expand on this in Activities and Milestones.
+What is your proposed solution to the problem or opportunity discussed above?
+Introduce us to the work you are seeking funding to do.
+You will be asked to expand on this proposed solution in Activities & Milestones.

 This project will assess the genetic and reproductive health of Minnesota blueberries and their relatives, and how these measures of health are impacted by land management.